The Day of Mourning

 The two fell silent, both lost in their thoughts.
 For a few moments, the world around them shared in their silence, until the sound of galloping hooves broke the spell.

 Baccio looked towards the gap in the rocky ridge, then spoke.
 “Well, at least the folk round here are pleased to see us.
 They bent over backwards to offer their port for our landing.”

-“They did,” agreed Ottaviano.
-“A sign of their desperation, which further proves my point.
+“A sign of their desperation,” said Ottaviano.
+“Which further proves my point.
 The Urbimans have been begging Remas for aid for many seasons, desperate to bolster their defences, but to no avail.
 Now Remas has nothing to give.
 Of course they’re happy to see us, even if we don’t intend to stay, for while we’re here they are safe.”

 “You mean ‘safer’,” suggested Baccio.

 Ottaviano smiled.
 “Pessimism needles it’s way into everything.
 I reckon they’ll be very glad of the time it will take for the whole company to cross the sea.
 The longer we tarry there, the longer they feel guarded”

 The first riders of a troop of mounted crossbowmen now emerged through the gap, garbed in the same livery as the two chancellors, being the blue and vermillion of the Compagnia del Sole.

 “D’you think, Ottaviano, it’s possible the Urbimans had a hand in ensuring there weren’t enough ships to bring us all over as one, just so we would be forced to stay here longer?”